rezakj/iCellR/README.md

 ###################################################################################

 # diffusion map
-# this requires python packge phate or destiny
+# this requires python packge phate or bioconductor R package destiny
 # How to install destiny
 # if (!requireNamespace("BiocManager", quietly = TRUE))
 #    install.packages("BiocManager")